containerize-com/Products/en/content-management/craft/_index.md

 description: An Open Source Content Management System which is popular for being flexible, user-friendly to create custom digital experiences on the web and beyond.
 singlepageh1title: A Self-Hosted Open Source Content Management System; A WordPress Alternative
 singlepageh2title: With its user-friendly interface and a fully customizable backend.
 Craft CMS is designed to make the content creator’s life easy.
-Shortdescriptionlistingpage: With its user-friendly interface and a fully customizable backend.
-Craft CMS is designed to make the content creator’s life easy.
+Shortdescriptionlistingpage: Craft CMS is a digital content management system, developed in the world's most popular language PHP.
+It is an open source WordPress alternative for publishers who want deeper control.
+And, want more powerful performance from their content management system.
 linktitle: Craft
 Imagetext:  Free CMS Software
 draft: false
-weight: 7
+weight: 8
 layout: "single"
 GithubLink: https://github.com/craftcms/cms